 2. 1/3 cup mirin (sweet Japanese rice wine)

-3. 1/3 cup light yellow miso (fermented soybean paste)
+3. 1/3 cup white or light yellow miso (fermented soybean paste)

 4. 3 tablespoons brown sugar, packed – plus a little extra for browning at the end